Rob-rls/CV/README.md

 # Robert Summers

 I am a former insurance professional who has worked in the US, Australia and the UK.
 In my previous career, I found that the tasks I enjoyed most allowed me to use my creativity, problem-solving skills, and work on project teams.
-This lead me to rediscover a passion for code from my childhood where I used to make little text adventure games in BASIC on an Apple IIe.
+This lead me to rediscover a passion for code from my childhood where I used to make text adventure games in BASIC on an Apple IIe.

-I have recently learned web development at [Makers Academy](http://www.makersacademy.com/), an intensive 16-week bootcamp where the focus was on instilling the values of clean code and software craftsmanship.
+I have recently learned web development at [Makers Academy](http://www.makersacademy.com/), an intensive 12-week bootcamp where the focus was on instilling the values of clean code and software craftsmanship.

 ## Skills